matthewhudson/seatgeek.js/README.markdown

 Please refer to the [SeatGeek Platform API](http://platform.seatgeek.com/) documentation for accepted arguments.

-## ISSUES
-* Currently does not support multiple id arguments in a request.

 ## TODO
 * datetime: support local vs utc, and  ISO 8601
 * support for javascript chaining